CousiGoico/Notes/Extensions of VS Code/Extensions.md

 + GitHub Pull request and Issues: allowss to review and manage the pull requests for GitHub.
 + GitLens: tool of making GIT in the project.
++ Git History: tool to see the history of Git repository.

 ## Others